-Decking oils are there to make your decking look good, but more importantly, they are there to preserve your timber and make it long-lasting and resilient to the elements.
-This helps with low maintenance and keeps your decking looking good all year round and many years in advance!
+Decking oils are there to make your decking look good, but more importantly, decking oils preserve your timber, making it long-lasting and resilient to the elements.

 All Decking Oils/Stains Are: